 How Long Does Google Sheets Keep Version History?

 There is no limit to how far back the Version History is.
 However, Google Sheets may optimize the storage space by either merging some older versions or deleting some of the oldest changes if the drive memory is close to full.
+But, you can recover deleted files.

 Why Can’t I See Version History in Google Sheets?